Fix3dP0int/VotingSystem/README.md

 # VotingSystem
 A voting system based on FOO voting protocol.
+The details is written in the vote.pdf.